indirect/andre.arko.net/_posts/2021-07-20-exclude-bundles-from-time-machine-and-spotlight.md

 Bundler plugins have one somewhat surprising aspect: if `pwd` has a Gemfile, installing a plugin will only apply to the current application bundle.
 If there is no Gemfile present, installing a plugin will apply at the user level, to all application bundles.
 Because of that, you'll want to make sure that you `cd` into your home directory before installing this plugin.

+Maybe, if this works well, it can eventually be part of Bundler itself!
+If we're incredibly lucky, maybe this can eventually be part of every package manager, and not just Cargo and Bundler.

-At last, we've made it through all the explanations to the very end!
+With that, we've made it through all the explanations to the very end!
 Run `cd` to get to your home directory, and then run `bundle plugin install bundler-mac` to get the plugin.
 Now anytime you run `bundle install` in the future, your bundled gems will be excluded from Time Machine backups and Spotlight search indexing.
-Hooray.
+Hooray!